sajjadAtlas/TD_Bank_Internship_App/README.md

   For Group mode you enter one file at a time, for Aggregate mode enter any amount at once (perferably <25 to prevent overflow :))

+Known Issues:

+1. Group mode duplicates some contents on work laptop, works fine on personal machine